amecava/tensorflow/extension/README.md

 Even though the source files are in our project, we still need to tell the IDE to include them in the build process.
 Go to Project > Properties.
 In that window, go to C/C++ General > Paths and Symbols > Includes tab > GNU C. Click Add.
 In the pop-up, click Workspace.
 Select the TFLM directory in your project.
 Check Add to all configurations and Add to all languages.

-Repeat this process to add the following directories in TFLM/third_party:
+Repeat this process to add the following directories from TFLM/third_party to the build:

 ```
 flatbuffers/include